mferreyra/epam_python_task/README.md

 Complete the function that takes an array of words.

-You must concatenate the *n* th letter from each word to construct a new word wich should be return as a string, where *n* is the position of the word in the list.
+You must concatenate the *n* th letter from each word to construct a new word which should be return as a string, where *n* is the position of the word in the list.

 ```
 >>> my_list = ["yoda", "best", "has"]